jdhitsolutions/PSWorkItem/README.md

 The entry will have no effect unless the category is defined in the database.
 The category customizations last for the duration of your PowerShell session or until the module is removed.
 Add your customizations to your PowerShell profile script or use `Update-PSWorkItemPreference` to save the settings to a JSON file under $HOME.

-> Note that when you view the hashtable, you won't see any values because they escape sequences are non-printable.
+> Note that when you view the hashtable, you won't see any values because the escape sequences are non-printable.

 ![colorized categories](images/PSWorkItemcategory.png)